History of the

 Jodi Becker Kinner

-The Associate Superintendent, Trena Roueche, of the Utah School for the Deaf, had previously decided that the USD North Division program should have a special name.
-She and others in the program believed that using the name of a Deaf person would help students build a connection to Deaf culture and community.
+On August 23, 2011, the North Division officially renamed the ASL/English bilingual program as the Kenneth C. Burdett School of the Deaf, honoring Kenneth C. Burdett, a significant figure in the history of the Utah School for the Deaf.
+Trena Roueche, the Associate Superintendent of the Utah School for the Deaf, had previously decided that the North Division program should have a different name.
+She and others in the program believed that naming it after a Deaf person would help students build a connection to Deaf culture and community, ultimately strengthening their identity as Deaf individuals.

-Kenneth L. Kinner, a graduate of USD in 1954 and a former student of Kenneth C. Burdett, is being recognized for making a thoughtful recommendation.
-Kenneth C. Burdett, who was Kenneth Kinner's favorite teacher, devoted his entire career to the Utah School for the Deaf from 1934 to 1974.
+Kenneth L. Kinner, a 1954 graduate of the Utah School for the Deaf and a former student of Kenneth C. Burdett, is recognized for his thoughtful recommendation.
+We also honor Kenneth C. Burdett, who was Kenneth Kinner's favorite teacher, for his unwavering dedication to the Utah School for the Deaf.
+His remarkable career spanned from 1934 to 1974, another testament to his deep commitment to the school.
+The close friendship between these two individuals also exemplifies the strong bonds formed at our school and in the Utah Deaf community.

 Kenneth's Devotion to the